-We all love our dogs deeply, but we sometimes misunderstand their unique language.
+We all love our dogs deeply, but sometimes we misunderstand their unique language.
 They communicate through subtle body signals, not words.
 Consequently, our loving actions, like hugs and stares, can sometimes cause them stress.
 Understanding these signals is the key to a happier, safer relationship.
-Therefore, here are five crucial things your dog is trying to tell you.
+Therefore, here are the five crucial things your dog is trying to tell you.

-Please Stop Hugging Me IS ONE OF THE FIVE THINGS YOUR DOG IS TRYING TO TELL YOU
+STOP HUGGING: ONE OF THE FIVE THINGS YOUR DOG IS TRYING TO TELL YOU

 One of the most important things your dog is trying to tell you is that he might not like cuddles.
 While we see hugs as affectionate, dogs often feel trapped and unable to move.
 Consequently, watch for signs like turning their head away, flattening their ears, or licking their lips.
 If your dog isn’t a hugger, please show your love with a game of fetch or a gentle scratch on the chest instead.